 - ⇒ 2.0 in general; 2.5 for School of Business; 3.0 for School of Education and Human Services - D8.
-List any other application requirements specific to transfer applicants: - ⇒ High school transcript and SAT or ACT is required when transferring 24 credit hours or less.
-This requirement is waived for students graduating from high school in 2020-2022. - D9.
+List any other application requirements specific to transfer applicants: - ⇒ High school transcript is required when students have completed less than 24 college credit hours post high school graduation.
+Transfer students that graduated from high school prior to 2020 and are majoring in Education are required to provide an SAT or ACT exam score - D9.
 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall $\boxtimes$
+Fall \boxtimes

 Winter

-Spring $\boxtimes$
+Spring \boxtimes

 Summer

 - D10.
-Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☒ No - D11.
+Does an open admission policy, if reported, apply to transfer students? ☐ Yes ⋈ No - D11.
 Describe additional requirements for transfer admission, if applicable: - ⇒ High school transcripts required for students who have completed fewer than 24 credit hours.